-Surface Parking Lot: A surface area where vehicles are temporarily parked.
+Surface Parking Lot: Means an area of land located at-grade where vehicles are temporarily parked.

-Tactical Urbanism: Means quick, often temporary, inexpensive projects that make a small part of the urban service area or hamlet more livable or enjoyable for users such as a pop-up parklet, large scale chess boards, overhead string lighting or painted plazas and crosswalks.
+Tactical Urbanism: Means quick, often temporary or seasonal, inexpensive projects such as a pop-up parklet, large scale chess boards, overhead string lighting or painted plazas and crosswalks that aim to activate spaces.
+Tactical urbanism is often used in underutilized or unengaging areas with significant access to pedestrian traffic and may include pilot projects.

-Technical Studies: Refers to the study and data gathering for the creation of a transportation plan, utilities plan, financial analysis and other technical documents.
+Technical Studies: Means the study and data gathering for the creation of a transportation plan, utilities plan, financial analysis and other technical documents.